vuepress-theme-hope/vuepress-theme-hope/docs/feed/src/config/readme.md

 - Type: `string`
 - Required: Yes

-The domain name of the deployment website.
+The domain name of the deployment site.

 ## baseLang